by Trey Yeatts

 The Los Angeles Angels of Anaheim (translated, I just typed, “The The Angels Angels of Anaheim”).
 Whatever.
 The Angels baseball team was established in 1961 as the Los Angeles Angels, later becoming the California Angels, the Anaheim Angels, and finally the superbly redundant name above.

 Hey, Shields and Yarnell, working the crowd with their famous Sidewalk Robot routine!

-Shields and Yarnell were a dance/comedy/mime team who got their start on the streets of San Francisco during the hippie era.
+Shields and Yarnell (Robert Shields and Lorene Yarnell [1944-2010]) were a mime/comedy/dance team who got their start on the streets of San Francisco during the hippie era.
 From 1977-1978 they had their own TV series, The Shields and Yarnell Show.
 They were known for their robot impersonations.